Executioner0x00/Executioner-Source-Codes/README.md

-# source-codes
+# Source codes
-fuck these are my sources for my malwares or collabs
+These are my little like uh, GDI stuff.
+Reminder that some are not for the ones that hate flashing lights.